G1ngersaurus/2401FP_repo/FinalProject/README.txt

 Program purpose:
     ~ This program simulates a series of actions from four hunters and the ghost they are hunting inside of house.
-      The actions the hunters have include: collecting evidence from rooms they are in, moving from room to room and exiting the house due to boredom, fear or successfully finding enough evidecne to identify the ghost.
+      The actions the hunters have include: collecting evidence from rooms they are in, moving from room to room and exiting the house due to boredom, fear or successfully finding enough evidence to identify the ghost.
       The actions the ghosts have include: leaving evidence in rooms they are in, moving from room to room and exiting the house due to boredom.
 (They also raise the fear of hunters when they are in the same room as them) Once this simulation is finished the program prints out the results in an organised format